CarliJoy/csv_merge/README.md

-Combine different csv files but keep the header The header will be determined automatically be comparing the numberof identical lines of the first two files.Mismatches of headers will be logged.
+Combine different csv files but keep the header The header will be determined automatically be comparing the numberof identical lines of the first two files.
+Mismatches of headers will be logged.

 positional arguments:
   target_file           Path to combination file